-There are currently 63 fires burning in Alberta; 13 are Out of Control, 14 are Being Held, 35 are Under Control, and 1 has been turned over to the responsible party.
+- Alberta currently has 31 wildfires: 2 are Out of Control, 4 is Being Held, 15 are Under Control, and 10 have been turned over to the responsible parties.